Select your cookie preferences

 API

-To edit an agent, send an UpdateAgent request (see link for request and response formats and field details) with an Agents for Amazon Bedrock build-time endpoint.
+To modify an agent, send an UpdateAgent request with an Agents for Amazon Bedrock build-time endpoint.
 Because all fields will be overwritten, include both fields that you want to update as well as fields that you want to keep the same.
-For more information about required and optional fields, see Create an agent in Amazon Bedrock.
+For more information about required and optional fields, see Create and configure agent manually.

-To apply the changes to the working draft, send a PrepareAgent request (see link for request and response formats and field details) with an Agents for Amazon Bedrock build-time endpoint.
+To apply the changes to the working draft, send a PrepareAgent request with an Agents for Amazon Bedrock build-time endpoint.
 Include the agentId in the request.
 The changes apply to the DRAFT version, which the TSTALIASID alias points to.

-To add tags to an agent, send a TagResource request (see link for request and response formats and field details) with an Agents for Amazon Bedrock build-time endpoint and include the Amazon Resource Name (ARN) of the agent.
+To add tags to an agent, send a TagResource request with an Agents for Amazon Bedrock build-time endpoint and include the Amazon Resource Name (ARN) of the agent.
 The request body contains a tags field, which is an object containing a key-value pair that you specify for each tag.

-To remove tags from an agent, send an UntagResource request (see link for request and response formats and field details) with an Agents for Amazon Bedrock build-time endpoint and include the Amazon Resource Name (ARN) of the agent.
+To remove tags from an agent, send an UntagResource request with an Agents for Amazon Bedrock build-time endpoint and include the Amazon Resource Name (ARN) of the agent.
 The tagKeys request parameter is a list containing the keys for the tags that you want to remove.

 1. Sign in to the AWS Management Console using an IAM role with Amazon Bedrock permissions, and open the Amazon Bedrock console at https://console---aws.amazon.com.rproxy.goskope.com/bedrock/.